 Make the day about more than shopping.
-Get a local musician, serve hors d’oeuvres, have wine sampling—make the day special.
+Get a local musician, serve hors d’oeuvres, have a wine sampling—make the day special.
 Or, think of the day as a timeline, starting it off with a kickoff event and having mini-events periodically through the day.

 Tell your story.
 What makes your small business story unique?
 How have you participated in Small Business Saturday in the past?

 The story around you and what you do is no doubt unique.
-Make sure you share your business’s personal story to make a genuine connection and impact with your customers.
+Make sure you share your business’s story to make a genuine connection and impact with your customers.

 Part of the push for Small Business Saturday is to encourage people to shop locally.
 In today’s culture, consumers like to see that their dollars also go to help others or do good in the world.
 Why not connect with a local charity so that customers know that day’s sales are doing good?